Steve Jacobs Bio

 Steve Jacobs has been in the computer industry since the mid '70s.
 Steve is President of IDEAL Group, Inc. http://ideal-group.org and CEO of Apps4Android, Inc. http://apps4android.org, one of six IDEAL Group companies.
 IDEAL Group is a 2002 spin-off from IDEAL at NCR Corporation http://ncr.com where Steve served as President until his retirement at the end of 2002.

-IDEAL Group serves as the parent of six, information and communications technology accessibility-focused, companies.
-They are as follows:
+IDEAL Group serves as the parent company of six information and communications technology companies.
+They are:

 InftyReader Group, Inc.